troldal/OpenXLSX/README.md

 As the heading says - the latest "Release" that is shown on https://github.com/troldal/OpenXLSX/releases is from 2021-11-06, and severely outdated - please pull / download the latest SW version directly from the repository in its current state.
 Link for those that do not want to use ```git```: https://github.com/troldal/OpenXLSX/archive/refs/heads/master.zip

+## (aral-matrix) 09 January 2025 - Support for XLWorksheet protection
+This patch addresses https://github.com/troldal/OpenXLSX/issues/311 by enabling worksheet protection.
+Exemplary usage has been added to Demo1.

 ## (aral-matrix) 08 January 2025 - Support for XLWorksheet conditional formatting (experimental)
 This is a major patch to address https://github.com/troldal/OpenXLSX/issues/315 - conditional formatting is now implemented in an experimental stage.